hsuanyi/incubator-drill/_docs/develop-custom-functions/010-develop-custom-functions-introduction.md

 To develop custom functions that you can use in your Drill queries, you must complete the following tasks:

-  1. Create a Java program that implements Drill’s simple or aggregate interface, and compile a sources and a classes JAR file.
+  1. Create a Java program that implements Drill’s simple or aggregate interface, and compile the source to produce the class JAR file.
-  2. Add the sources and classes JAR files to Drill’s classpath.
+  2. Add the source and class JAR files to Drill’s classpath.
   3. Add the name of the package that contains the classes to Drill’s main configuration file, drill-override.conf.